 Another option is to work additional hours with a side hustle, so you can put away the extra cash into savings or investments.

-Research from job posting website Zippia found that nearly half of Americans have side hustles in 2022 — and while older Americans aren’t as likely to have them, those that do tend to make more money from them.
+Research from job posting website Zippia found that nearly half of Americans had side hustles in 2023 — and while older Americans aren’t as likely to have them, those that do tend to make more money from them.

 Jump-start your retirement plan with personalized advice